anyfactor/JSON-Plaintext-to-SQL/README.md

 Because I am dumping converting an incredible amount of code in my first attempt I tried to do `execute` > `commit` for each line of data.
 Which was a terrible terrible idea.
 Now, I am using `executemany` and doing a commit.

+## End Result

+I was able to convert the 16 gb JSON file to a manageable 1.5 gb SQLite3 db.
+Wit 4822371 rows.

+--

+**Disclaimer**

+I had to use some `try and except` blocks because the JSON file had some irregularities and I logged the erroneous and traceback info using `traceback.format_exec()` to a log file.
+The error data was negligible.

+The original working script was written in scripting style and later converted to OOP style.